About

 Executive Committees

 1. Composition.
 As stated in the Constitution [Const.
 Art.
-IV], the Executive Committee shall consist of the officers of the association and the President and Chief Executive Officer (Ex-Officio).
+IV], the Executive Committee shall consist of the Officers of the Association and the President and Chief Executive Officer (Ex-Officio).
+All members of the Executive Committee are voting members of the Board.

-2. Meetings.
-Two members of the Committee may request the Chair or the President and Chief Executive Officer to call meetings of the Executive Committee.
-Such meetings shall take place not more than two weeks after such request, at such time and place as determined by the Chair, in consultation with the President and Chief Executive Officer.
-The President and Chief Executive Officer shall provide at least three days’ notice of such meetings, except in case of emergency.
+3. Meetings.
+Two (2) members of the Committee may request the Chair or the President and Chief Executive Officer to call meetings of the Executive Committee.
+Such meetings shall take place not more than two (2) weeks after such request, at such time and place as determined by the Chair, in consultation with the President and Chief Executive Officer.
+The President and Chief Executive Officer shall provide at least three (3) days’ notice of such meetings, except in case of emergency.
 A majority of the Executive Committee shall constitute a quorum.
-Meetings may be held by teleconference provided that all participants in the meeting have access to teleconference facilities and all participants in the meeting can hear and be heard by all other participants in the meeting.
+Meetings may be held by teleconference, videoconference, or other means, provided that all participants have access to the facilities used and that all participants can participate.

 Section 3.